Search Blogs

 Average Rent: Roughly $1,400/month for a one-bedroom unit

-This neighborhood’s tree-lined streets, charming village shops, and proximity to Sinai Hospital make it ideal for families and healthcare professionals.
-For those seeking the safest part of Baltimore with a village feel and historic charm, Mount Washington is a top contender.
+Tree-lined streets, quaint village shops, and proximity to Sinai Hospital make this neighborhood a great choice for families and healthcare professionals.
+Mount Washington is highly recommended for those who want the safest part of Baltimore with a village atmosphere and historic charm.

 6. Homeland

-Why it is safe: Homeland is a designated historic district with a strong community association, regular patrols, and neighborhood engagement programs, all of which contribute to making it one of the safest areas in Baltimore.
+Why it is safe: Homeland is a recognized historic district that has a vibrant community association, frequent police patrols, and neighborhood engagement programs, which together help make it one of the safest neighborhoods in Baltimore.

 Crime Rate: Roughly 58% lower than the city average